ruanhaarhoff/slate/source/index.html.md

 The Quotes get a bit complicated when a user is starting to get quotes for multiple items.
 This is because all items are loaded onto the same `Insurance Policy`.
 This means that when a user gets a quote for a new item (with other items already on the policy), the get has to take all of this into account.
-The request response will, however, look something like below.
+Thus, the quote response will look a bit different when the user has no policy (meaning he has not activate any items yet).
+If a user has no policy, the response will contain a `quote_package_id`, which will be used when activating the first item.

-### On Demand Quote
+### On Demand Quote - No Policy (No items activated yet)

 ### HTTP Request